Skip to content

 <script setup lang="ts">

-import KinetixRelationManager from '@/components/kinetix/KinetixRelationManager.vue';
+import KinetixRelationManagers from '@/components/kinetix/KinetixRelationManagers.vue';

-import type { KinetixRelationManagerData } from '@/types';
+import type { KinetixRelationManagerData } from '@/types/kinetix';

 defineProps<{ relations: KinetixRelationManagerData[] }>();